JasperBraun/stl_ios_utilities/dev/design_docs/delimited_row_parser_design_doc.md

 Here is an example input file for the usage above.
 ```
 foo,bar,baz
-one, two, three, four, five
+one, two , three, four, five
 too,few
 ```

 When applying the usage example code to the example input file, the first two lines are read properly, but the last two fields of the second line are cut off.
-Also, not that the extra space before each of the field values in the second line is read as part of the field value.
+Also, note that the extra space around each of the field values in the second line is read as part of the field value.
 When reading the third line, an exception is thrown because the minimum field number was violated.
 ```
  foo bar baz
  one  two   three
-/* exception occurs here */
+// exception of type stl_ios_utilities::DelimitedRowParser::MissingFields:
+//     missing field(s) in input data; detected only 2 out of 3 fields.
 ```